 Prior to submitting a final report to the Chancellor, the review committee should meet separately with the official being reviewed and then with the Chancellor to discuss the findings of the report.
 The administrator under review should be given an opportunity to respond to the committee's findings before the committee meets with the Chancellor.
 The review committee then should make its report in writing to the Chancellor.
 The Chancellor will respond in writing to the review committee, noting any actions to be taken as a result of the committee's findings and recommendations.
-The Chancellor will provide the official reviewed with a copy.
-The report should consist of a narrative and critique, a summary of the committee's findings, any external consultant's reports, and recommendations.
-In the case of campus officers, the Chancellor will meet with the IUPUI Faculty Council Executive Committee in executive session to discuss the report.
-In the case of School deans, the Chancellor will provide a report to the faculty of the school.
+The Chancellor will provide the official reviewed with a copy of both the review committee's report and of the Chancellor's response.
+The review committee's report should consist of a narrative and critique, a representation of survey response rates, a summary of the committee's findings, any external consultant's reports, and recommendations.
+In the case of campus administration officers, the Chancellor will meet with the IUPUI Faculty Council Executive Committee in executive session to discuss the report.
+In the case of school deans and core school associate deans, the Chancellor will provide a summary report to the faculty of the school.
+In the case of the Dean of the IUPUI University Library, the Chancellor will provide a summary report to the librarians.
+The IUPUI Faculty Council will post a copy of the summary report on its website.

-NOTE: The language of the introduction and of paragraph II.H. has been designed to mandate the periodic review of certain campus administrative officers while permitting flexibility in including other campus officers as circumstances warrant.
+NOTE: The language of the introduction and of paragraph II.I. has been designed to mandate the periodic review of certain campus administrative officers while permitting flexibility in including other campus officers as circumstances warrant.
 The following list is indicative of officers who would be eligible for review under the procedures proposed for adoption.
-The Chancellor is already covered by University Procedures and thus is not included.
+The Chancellor and core school Deans are already covered by University Procedures and thus are not included.
+Administrative positions subject to periodical review under this policy are defined primarily by the extent of their responsibilities and the significance of their impact on the campus's research, teaching, and service missions, not by the terminology or hierarchical level reflected in their titles.
+Individual titles that are listed may be combined for the purpose of a review at the discretion of the Chancellor and the IUPUI Faculty Council Executive Committee.